Polychromasia

 Polychromasia is a disorder where there is an abnormally high number of immature red blood cells found in the bloodstream as a result of being prematurely released from the bone marrow during blood formation (poly- refers to many, and -chromasia means color.)
 These cells are often shades of grayish-blue.
 Polychromasia is usually a sign of bone marrow stress as well as immature red blood cells.
+These young red blood cells are commonly called reticulocytes.
+All polychromatophilic cells are reticulocytes, however, not all reticulocytes are polychromatophilic.

-3 types are recognized, with types 1 and 2 being referred to as 'young red blood cells' and type 3 as 'old red blood cells'.
+In birds, three types are recognized, with types 1 and 2 being referred to as 'young red blood cells' and type 3 as 'old red blood cells'.
 Giemsa stain is used to distinguish all three types of blood smears.
 The young cells will generally stain gray or blue in the cytoplasm.
-These young red blood cells are commonly called reticulocytes.
-All polychromatophilic cells are reticulocytes, however, not all reticulocytes are polychromatophilic.
 In the old blood cells, the cytoplasm either stains a light orange or does not stain at all.